sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 - Crowd-sourced improvements : Encouraging self-learning through reflection and performance assessment to help students maximize their experiences to grow both professionally and personally.

 3- Administrative Professional Network (APN)
-The APN is a community of pract open to all employees to share information and best practices.t recognizes the significant contribution of its members and supports their career development by facilitating access to opportunities within the Branch and organizing a series of events and presentations to strengthen their knowledge and skills.
+The APN is a community of practice open to all employees to share information and best practices as well as recognizing the significant contribution of its members and supports their career development by facilitating access to opportunities within the Branch and organizing a series of events and presentations to strengthen their knowledge and skills.
 Activities include Brainstorming sessions :
-a) creating a culture of learning for administrative professionals
+a) Creating a culture of learning for administrative professionals
 b) Creating opportunities and mobility

 ### Blogs